apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/high-availability/high-availability.md

     ```

     ![delete_three_pods](./../../../img/api-ha-all-pods-delete.png)
 3. Open another terminal page and view the pod status.
-You can find the pods are pending.
+You can find the pods are terminating.

     ```bash
     kubectl get pod -n demo
     ```

     ![describe_three_clusters](./../../../img/api-ha-all-pods-get-status.png)
-4. View the pod roles and you can find a new leader pod is selected.
+4. View the pod roles and you can find a new leader pod is elected.

     ```bash
     kubectl get pods --show-labels -n demo | grep role